 To realize its corporate value, the NEC Group will strive as one to achieve "Purpose", "Strategies" and "Culture" as its management policies.
-In order to realize "Purpose", we position our EBITDA growth rate for Strategies and our engagement score for Culture as core indicators.
-In addition, we set targets of revenue, adjusted operating profit, adjusted net profit, EBITDA and ROIC as management indicators.
+In order to realize Purpose, the Company positions its EBITDA growth rate1 for Strategies and its engagement score for Culture as core indicators.
+In addition, the Company sets targets of revenue, adjusted operating profit2, adjusted net profit3, EBITDA4 and ROIC5 as management indicators.